tobiscr/application-connector-manager/docs/user/technical-reference/runtime-agent/07-10-ucl-connection.md

-# Runtime Agent Connection with Compass
+# Connection with UCL

-Runtime Agent connects to Compass using a one-time token from the Connector and exchanges it for a certificate, which is later used to fetch Applications from the Director.
+Runtime Agent connects to UCL using a one-time token from the Connector and exchanges it for a certificate, which is later used to fetch Applications from the UCL Director.

 The initial connection requires the following parameters: